oracle-livelabs/oci/cd3-automation-toolkit/create-eventalarm/create-eventalarm.md

 - Add OCI Event Rule, Alarm and Notifications details in Excel spreadsheet.
 - Execute the setUpOCI.py script to generate Terraform files.
 - Execute Terraform commands from the respective service folder.

+### Prerequisites
+Please follow the previous lab till the last step.
+Once you are able to provision OCI service, you are all set to continue with this lab.

 ## Task 1: Add OCI Event Rule, Alarm and Notifications in Excel Spreadsheet